+We are pleased to present Wolford AG's Sustainability Report for 2023.
 We continuously pursue our environmental, social and governance goals in order to make an active contribution to better protection of the environment and the climate, as well as to fair working conditions and respect for human rights.